 If you run a restaurant or commercial kitchen in Southern California, contact our fire protection company to schedule a kitchen fire suppression system inspection today and ensure your restaurant will always be protected during a fire emergency.

 Our Kitchen Fire Suppression Services Include:

 • Installation of a complete pre-engineered commercial kitchen fire suppression system Detailed • Consultation • Engineering Services • Design and CAD Drawings • Plans, Permits, and Approvals • Factory Custom Stainless Steel Hood Fabrication • Custom Fabricated Welded Grease Duct • 3M 15A Fire Barrier Duct Wrap Fire Proofing • Residential Fire Suppression Systems • Electrical Control Interlocks • On-Site Coordination and Installation • Test and Balance and Final Inspection • Annual Inspections and Ongoing Maintenance • Regulatory Requirements • NFPA 17A • Wet Chemical extinguishing systems • Requirements for certified installation, operation, testing, and maintenance of commercial range hood fire suppression systems. • Requires UL 300 standard commercial range hood fire suppression system installations.

 NFPA 96 Ventilation Control & Fire Protection of Commercial Cooking Operations

-Requires electrical control interlocks to cooking equipment exhaust and make up air fans and building fire alarm systems.
+Requirements for kitchen exhaust hood, grease duct, and commercial exhaust fan installations.
+Requires electrical control interlocks to cooking equipment exhaust and makeup air fans and building fire alarm systems.